-Watercolor Sketching in the South West of France, June 14-21, Sold Out and June 22-29: 2 spots left
+Watercolor Sketching in the South West of France, June 14-21 and June 22-29 (one spot open)

-Watercolor Sketching in the South West of France, June 14-21, Sold Out and June 22-29: 2 spots left
+Watercolor Sketching in the South West of France, June 14-21 and June 22-29 (one spot open)

 Teachers: Cindy Briggs and Theresa Goesling